lambertinialessandro/MR-FinalProject/README.md

 ## 📝 Assignment

-1. Convert the data from file \*.c3d to \*.trc and \*.mot
+1. Convert the data from file \*.c3d to \*.trc and \*.mot;
-2. Load data from file \*.trc and \*.mot
+2. Load data from file \*.trc and \*.mot;
-3. Fill the Gaps
+3. Fill the Gaps;
-4. Filter the data
+4. Filter the data;
-5. Scaling the Muscoloskeletal Model
+5. Scaling the Muscoloskeletal Model;
-6.
+6. Create the kinematic model;
+7. Create the dynamic model;
+8. Plot the \*.trc data and the model;
+9. Analize Force, Point of contact and Moment in the \*.mot files;
+10. Analize the gait cycle;
+11. Analize the stability of the subject.

 ## 💾 Dataset